-The yarn used for the sample was Something to Knit with Aran, which is in the process of being discontinued; however, any standard Aran yarn with a stocking stitch/stockingette tension of 18 sts x 24 rows to 10cm will likely be an excellent substitute.
+The sample was knitted with Something to Knit with Aran.
+Unfortunately this yarn is now discontinued.
+However, any Aran yarn with a stocking stitch/stockingette tension of 18 sts x 24 rows to 10cm will be an excellent substitute.
 Please visit YarnSub for more guidance, and make sure you knit a test swatch!

 This textured mitten pattern is also part of the Something to Knit Together Winter Edition.
 Other pieces in this collection include the: